 The Company presents basic and diluted loss per share for its common stock, par value \$0.0001 per share ("Common Stock").
 Basic loss per share is calculated by dividing the net loss attributable to common stockholders of the Company by the weighted average number of shares of Common Stock outstanding during the period.
 Diluted loss per share is determined by adjusting the profit or loss attributable to stockholders and the weighted average number of shares of Common Stock outstanding adjusted for the effects of all dilutive potential common shares comprised of options granted, unvested restricted stocks, stock appreciation rights, warrants and Series A and Series C Preferred Stock (as defined below).
-Potential Common Stock method, while potential common shares related to Series A and Series C Preferred Stock are determined using the treasury stock method, while potential common shares related to Series A and Series C Preferred Stock are determined using the "if converted" method.
+Potential Common Stock equivalents that have been issued by the Company related to outstanding stock options, unvested restricted stock and warrants are determined using the treasury stock method, while potential common shares related to Series A and Series C Preferred Stock are determined using the "if converted" method.